Study to Evaluate Online Energy Labelling Compliance in the EU

 The evaluation of the practices on price-comparison websites – which have no legal duty and limited labelling information but are highly relevant to consumers – showed low alignment with energy labelling requirements.

-Join us for a webinar on 22 June from 12:00 – 14:00 UTC, where we will present the findings of the study and recommendations to improve the EU situation and, more broadly, to design efficient online labelling schemes.
+Watch this recording of a webinar we hosted to present the findings of the study and recommendations to improve the EU situation and, more broadly, to design efficient online labelling schemes.

 You may like this additional Labeling research